Farlezz/amt_extended/README.md

 ├── server/          # 2 modules for generation and duplication
-├── shared/          # 4 utilities used by both client and server ├── record/          # Recording system (unchanged) ├── original_amt/    # Kept the original for reference
+├── shared/          # 4 utilities used by both client and server ├── record/          # Recording system (unchanged) └── meta.xml
-└── meta.xml
 ```